-On a very positive note when focussing on those who had very recently completed their RIBA Part 1 (in the previous year), only 3% of 2010 graduates in the 2011 survey, 4% of 2011 graduates in the 2012 survey, 2% of 2012 graduates in the 2013 survey, 8% of 2013 graduates in the 2014 survey and 0% of 2014 graduates in the 2015 survey and 6% of the 2015 graduates in the 2016 survey that filled in the survey disagreed when asked whether they were glad they chose to study architecture at University.
+On a very positive note when focussing on those who had very recently completed their RIBA Part 1 (in the previous year), only 3% of 2010 graduates in the 2011 survey, 4% of 2011 graduates in the 2012 survey, 2% of 2012 graduates in the 2013 survey, 8% of 2013 graduates in the 2014 survey and 0% of 2014 graduates in the 2015 survey, 6% of the 2015 graduates in the 2016 survey and 2% of the 2016 graduates in the 2017 survey that filled in the survey disagreed when asked whether they were glad they chose to study architecture at University.
 Of those 2010 graduates in the 2012 survey only 5% disagreed when asked whether they were glad they chose to study architecture at university.
-The 2010 Graduates in the 2013, 2014, 2015 and 2016 surveys were slightly more inclined (13%, 11%, 11% and 6% respectively) to disagree with the statement, although this was based on a small sample and the respondents may have been the same individuals.
-This may indicate that the further graduates get from the completion of the course the less satisfied with their choice of course they were.
+The 2010 Graduates in the 2013, 2014, 2015, 2016 surveys were slightly more inclined (13%, 11%, 11%, 6% respectively) to disagree with the statement, although this was based on a small sample and the respondents may have been the same individuals.
 It will be interesting to see how these trends develop in future years.
 Generally the respondents felt that they had developed a wide range of transferable skills in the course of their training, though many would have liked to have learnt more about certain skills to enhance their employability.
-In the four years of the survey the graduates highlighted areas which required more emphasis in architectural training.
-When all respondents in the 2016 survey were included the top five responses were:
+In the six years of the survey the graduates highlighted areas which required more emphasis in architectural training.
+When all respondents in the 2017 survey were included the top ten responses were: